britt-young/Coding_Assessment/README.md

 # Coding_Assessment

-## Mini, self-study tool when learning web development
+## Mini, self-study tool for learning JavaScript

 AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores